AdaGold/task-list-front-end/README.md

 In this livecode, we will be working with state & events in React.
 Then we will use the `useEffect` hook to update state from an API and persist state to an API with events.

+## Learning Goals

+The goals of this live code are to:

+- Gain an ability to use State in a React component and pass information to other components via props
+- Use the `useEffect` hook to update state after the component first mounts
+- Use `axios` to make API calls to update state
+- Write controlled form components

 ## Wave 1:  Lifting state up

 Currently our Task List app works, but has some limitations: